rahulgadre/rahulgadre.github.io/content/about/_index.md

 type: list
 ---

 I am a Technical Account Manager and currently work at Amazon Web Services.
-In my current role, I work as an advocate for customers and assist them with their journey to the cloud comsidering cost optimization and operational excellence.
+In my current role, I work as an advocate for customers and assist them with their journey to the cloud considering cost optimization and operational excellence.

 Prior to becoming a TAM, I was part of the Linux team and worked on various AWS services to solve complex customer issues.
 I troubleshot application deployments and recreate customer.
 My responsibilities also included creating tutorials, how-to videos, and other technical articles for internal and customer communities.